 Saint Isaac’s Cathedral

-St. Isaac is clearly the world’s largest Orthodox basilica, but the building has now been converted into a museum.
-The building took about 40 years to complete and features many ancient paintings and coloured stonework.
-While work started in 1818, it could be completed only in 1858, as Nicholas I wanted a more grandiose structure.
-The cathedral has lavish interiors and boasts of a 262 step climb to the drum of the dome that provides an amazing view of the city around.
+St. Isaac is the world’s largest Orthodox basilica, but the building has been converted into a museum.
+The building took about 40 years to complete and features many ancient paintings and colored stonework.
+While work started in 1818, it could be completed only in 1858, as Nicholas I wanted a more magnificent structure.
+The cathedral has lavish interiors and boasts of a 262 step climb to the dome’s drum that provides an amazing view of the city around.

 Church of the Saviors on Spilled Blood

-It’s the largest island in the city which is home to numerous landmarks and stunningly beautiful parks.
+It’s the largest island in the city, home to numerous landmarks and stunningly beautiful parks.
 Many branches of The Russian Academy of Sciences are situated on this island.
-Apart from these the breathtaking beauty of the island attracts the attention of the tourists.
+Apart from these, the breathtaking beauty of the island attracts the attention of the tourists.
 During your trip to St. Petersburg, don’t miss out on exploring this island which has a rich historical past and many more interesting things to offer.

 Museum of Fine Arts

 Russia is a country with rich historical background.
-Till date, many tourists visit the country and its amazing cities with historical interest.
-Even if you are not interested in history, this country will make you curious to explore its heritage, culture, and past.
-Museum of Fine Arts is one such place to visit in St. Petersburg to take a tour to the glorious past.
-Located at the heart of the city, this museum showcases the masterpieces of ancient days including Monet and Renoir.
-To the travelers, the museum represents itself as the hidden gem of the city.
-Definitely, you are feeling too excited to visit this museum.
-Let’s go to St. Petersburg where history is still alive.
+Many tourists visit the country and its amazing cities with historical interest.
+Even if you are not interested in history, this country will be curious to explore its heritage, culture, and past.
+The Museum of Fine Arts is one place to visit in St. Petersburg to take a tour of the glorious past.
+Located at the city’s heart, this museum showcases the masterpieces of ancient days, including Monet and Renoir.
+To the travelers, the museum represents itself as the city’s hidden gem.
+You are feeling too excited to visit this museum.
+Let’s go to St. Petersburg, where history is still alive.

-Known for the opulent architecture, churches, palaces, cathedral, and the Russian National Library, Nevsky Avenue is a popular tourist destination.
+Nevsky Avenue is a popular tourist destination known for its opulent architecture, churches, palaces, cathedral, and the Russian National Library.
 Named after the famous Alexander Nevsky Lavra monastery, it’s the home to the world’s one of the oldest shopping arcades.
-This Avenue also houses high-end shops for shopping lovers, and fancy restaurants, and swanky hotels.
+This Avenue also houses high-end shops for shopping lovers, fancy restaurants, and expensive hotels.
 If you do not feel like shopping for anything, the charming atmosphere will surely mesmerize you.
 Also, for art lovers, Nevsky Avenue is the ultimate destination as many artists are there whom you’ll find along the way.
 Let’s explore all the attractions of Nevsky Avenue during the vacation in St. Petersburg.

 It’s a naval ship with an armored deck anchored on the famous river Neva.
 Cruiser Aurora is one of the most visited attractions of the Central Naval Museum.
-Made in the early 1900s, the Aurora served at the time of the Russo-Japanese war.
-Till date, the tourists can take a visit to the rooms of the ship.
+Made in the early 1900s, the Aurora served in the Russo-Japanese war.
+To date, the tourists can take a visit to the rooms of the ship.
 However, don’t forget to enjoy the awe-inspiring views of imperial buildings from the wonderfully adorned deck of Aurora.

 Weedon Island Preserve

-Expanded around 3,190 acres, the Weedon Island Preserve comprises aquatic as well as upland ecosystems.
+Expanded around 3,190 acres, the Weedon Island Preserve comprises aquatic and upland ecosystems.
 During the trip, you can experience the thrill of the hike here with the assistance of guides or walk along the boardwalks through mangrove forests and tidal flats.
 Along with these activities, you can enjoy kayaking, bird-watching, fishing, catching sea trout, and many activities that will cause an adrenaline rush.

 Saturday Morning Market

 It’s another amazing destination in St. Petersburg.
-The market is not only the perfect place for buying fresh produce but also gifts.
+The market is the perfect place for buying fresh produce and gifts.
 Hence, it’s a must to visit place for shopping enthusiasts.
 Apart from the shopping elements, the ambiance is truly amazing to roam around.
 You’ll find live musical performances, magic shows, balloon performances, and many more.
 Does it seem to be quite interesting for you?
 Then, enlist it on your bucket list to avoid missing out.

 Explore the nightlife of St. Petersburg

-St. Petersburg is quite literally one of the most fascinating cities of Russia, and hence, it’s easy to feel confused when deciding about the things to do in St. Petersburg.
-In fact, it pays to look outside the given set of attractions.
+St. Petersburg is quite literally one of the fascinating cities of Russia, and hence, it’s easy to feel confused when deciding about the things to do in St. Petersburg.
+It pays to look outside the given set of attractions.
 So, if you too are looking for ideas for a visit to this wonderful city, feel free to connect with us.
-Our custom packages are designed to suit travelers of all kinds, whether you seek a luxurious escapade, or prefer a more simplistic but wholesome
+Our custom packages are designed to suit travelers of all kinds, whether you seek a luxurious escapade or prefer a more simplistic but wholesome one.